Key takeaways

 What’s left is how much you have available for discretionary spending.
 Is this number higher than what you added up as your actual discretionary spending?
 Then congratulations—you’re living within your means!

 Even if you aren’t overspending, it’s still worth looking at your expense categories to figure out if you’re happy with where your money is going compared with the goals you have for you or your family.
-For instance, maybe you’ve been wanting to up your IRA contributions.
+For instance, maybe you’ve been wanting to up your retirement savings through IRA contributions or maxing out your 401(k).
 Would you be willing to cut a subscription service that you don’t use very often in order to divert that money to retirement?
 Do you find your fixed costs take up such a large chunk of your budget pie that you don’t have any “fun money” left?

 Budgeting step 7: Develop a monthly tracking system